linux-surface/linux-surface/README.md

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
 * Do not install TLP!
 It can cause slowdowns, laggy performance, and occasional hangs!
 You have been warned.
+* If you want to use hibernate instead of suspend, you need to create a swap partition or file, please follow your distribution's instructions (or [here][hibernate-setup]).

 ### Support